 - The school cannot ask you to sign up for public insurance just so it can bill for the health services in your child’s IEP.

 - Medical Assistance – TEFRA

 - If your child is eligible for TEFRA but you choose not to use TEFRA services outside of those received at school, you can request a disparity agreement.
-This means you should not pay a parental fee as long as only IEP services are billed to TEFRA.

 Private Insurance and Public Insurance